welteki/docs.actuated.dev/docs/faq.md

 ## What Kernel version is being used?

-At time of writing, the latest version supported by the Firecracker team is Kernel 5.10.77.
+At time of writing, actuated is using a 5.10.199 Kernel version, and will upgrade to various patch versions as they become available.

 As and when [newer versions are made available](https://github.com/firecracker-microvm/firecracker/tree/master/resources/guest_configs), we'll upgrade our support.

+The Firecracker team has released a guest configuration for the 6.1 Kernel, however there are several known issues which need to be addressed before it can be used with actuated.

 ## How easy is it to debug a runner?